Q#23 (Past Exam Paper – June 2015 Paper 42 Q5)

 (i) State how the magnitude of the electric field strength at any point P may be determined from the graph of Fig. 5.2.
 [1]

-(ii) Without any calculation, describe the force acting on a positively charged particle placed at point P for values of from = 0 to = 10 cm.
+(ii) Without any calculation, describe the force acting on a positively charged particle placed at point P for values of x from x = 0 to x = 10 cm.
 [3]

-(c) The positively charged particle in (b)(ii) has charge and mass given by the expression
+(c) The positively charged particle in (b)(ii) has charge q and mass m given by the expression

 q / m = 4.8 × 107 C kg-1.